Theodore S. Eittreim

 Ted, his wife Holly, and their three daughters live in the Chastain Park neighborhood of Buckhead.
 When away from the office, he enjoys spending time with his wife and daughters, playing the (very) occasional round of golf, and traveling with his immediate and extended family, especially when making their annual pilgrimage to Walt Disney World.

 - Fellow, American Academy of Matrimonial Lawyers

-- Executive Committee of the Family Law Section of the State Bar of Georgia, Member-At-Large and Editor of Family Law Review
+- Officer, Executive Committee of the Family Law Section of the State Bar of Georgia, Secretary and Editor of The Family Law Review

 - State Bar of Georgia (Member, Family Law Section)